bmilojkovic/raf_asr_podcast_recommender/README.md

 with one provided by the tested program.
 The tester has two modes:
   COMPLETE: the tester compares two textual files, giving as an output the following data:
-      number of total words in referential file \n number of words in referential file untested number of correct words with correct timestamp number of incorrect words with correct timestamp number of correct words with incorrect timestamp number of incorrect words with incorrect timestamp
+      number of total words in referential file, number of words in referential file untested, number of correct words with correct timestamp, number of incorrect words with correct timestamp, number of correct words with incorrect timestamp, number of incorrect words with incorrect timestamp.

   As input the program takes the names of the referential and tested files, and the command COMPLETE in given order.